Master's Programs Flat-Fee Tuition

 • The required student medical insurance.
 All incoming international students holding an F1 or J1 visa are required to enroll in the Duke Student Medical Insurance Plan (SMIP).
 US citizens and permanent residents may purchase Duke's plan or provide proof of comparable coverage.

-The university conducts a survey every three years to ensure that estimates for living expenses are reasonable for the Triangle (Durham, Raleigh, Chapel Hill) area.
+The university conducts a survey every three years to ensure that estimates for living expenses are reasonable for the Triangle (Durham, Raleigh, Chapel Hill) area, including housing, food, and transportation estimated expenses.

 Hybrid Degree: DEL-MEM